MiirHo3eIN/nao_robots_sdk/README.md

 ### Step 04: Hello World Test

 Now you should be able to run your first python script with the Nao Robot.
-For that you can navigate to examples and run the hello_world.py
+For that, you can navigate to examples and run the hello_world.py